Civil Service Fast Track Apprenticeship: Eligibility criteria

-- Qualifications: I have at least 5 GCSEs, grades A* to C and including English language and maths, or equivalent (or I expect to have these by 31 August 2017)
+- Qualifications: I have at least 5 GCSEs at grade C and above, or the new grade 4 and above, including English Language and Maths, or equivalent (or I expect to have these by 31 August 2017)

 - Nationality: I’m eligible according to the Civil Service nationality rules

-- Where you’ve lived: I’ve been resident in the UK for at least 2 of the 10 years immediately before my application (and this includes at least one continuous 12-month period)
+- Where you’ve lived: I’ve been resident in the UK for at least 2 of the 10 years immediately before my application (and this includes at least 1 continuous 12-month period)

 - I’m eligible to work in the UK

 - I’m available to start work in September 2017